deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

 **Time to complete**: 20 minutes

+**Prerequisites**: This tutorial assumes basic knowledge of Haystack Retrievers and Pipelines.
+If you want to learn about them, have a look at our tutorials on [Build Your First QA System](https://github.com/deepset-ai/haystack-tutorials/blob/main/tutorials/01_Basic_QA_Pipeline.ipynb) and [Fine-Tuning a Model on Your Own Data](https://github.com/deepset-ai/haystack-tutorials/blob/main/tutorials/02_Finetune_a_model_on_your_data.ipynb).

-**Prerequisites**: Prepare the Colab environment (see links below).
+Prepare the Colab environment (see links below).

 **Nodes Used**: InMemoryDocumentStore, MultiModalRetriever

 **Goal**: After completing this tutorial, you will have built a search system that retrieves images as answers to a text query.

-To make this pipeline work, we first need to embed the images from the dataset using a transformer model.
-These image embeddings are representative of the respective image's content.
-These embeddings lie in a high-dimensional vector space.
-Then we embed the text query using the same transformer model (i.e. OpenAI CLIP).
-Because we use the same transformer model, these text embeddings also exist in the same space as the image embeddings.
-Finally, we perform a nearest neighbor search to retrieve relevant images for our text query.
+**Description**: In this tutorial, you'll download a set of images that you'll then turn into embeddings using a transformers model, OpenAI CLIP.
+You'll then use the same model to embed the text query.
+Finally, you'll perform a nearest neighbor search to retrieve the images relevant to the text query.

-Let's go and build a Text-to-Image search pipeline using a small animal dataset!
+Let's build a text-to-image search pipeline using a small animal dataset!

 ## Preparing the Colab Environment